Information Security Foundation course

 3 days, 4.5 hours a day

-Fundamental understanding of information security and comprehensive introduction in information security management
+Fundamental understanding of information security and a comprehensive introduction to information security management

 Lies Alderlieste-de Wit